 Gift funds to support student research, projects, or emergencies

-Also thanks to generous donors, gift money is available to support specific needs.
+Thanks to generous donors, gift money is available to support specific needs for students enrolled in the School of Education.
 The Stewardship Committee encourages you to apply for support if you have an emergency need.
 You may also apply for funding to support your undergraduate research including registration and travel expenses if you attend and present your work at a conference.
 Gift funds may be used for projects in your P-12 classrooms and for special student-led projects such as the Little Free Library and The Elon Network.
 In addition, gift funds may support travel both here and abroad for students with financial need.

 - Request for Gift Funds – Use this form to apply for funding for a support of your research, associated expenses like travel, or a special project.
 Students will need to have a faculty sponsor when applying.